digicatapult/veritable-verifier/README.md

 ## Description

-Front-end for a verifier in Veritable.
-Verifiers in most cases will airports that can validate the issuer so issuer has issuer credentials to holders (drone pilots).
+Front-end for a Verifier ( Miles Long Airport ) in Veritable.
+Verifiers in most cases will be airports that can validate that the Issuer has successfully issued credentials to the Holder (drone pilots) and that the Holder has the right credentials.

+---

 ## Getting started